ShawnHumphries/BigBoxApp/README.md

 Version 1.0
 ===========
-Asks the user for a division and store number, then displays information for that store based on information hard coded into a StoreDB class, using a Factory pattern.
+Asks the user for a division and store number, then displays information for that store based on information hard coded into a StoreDB class, but not using a Factory pattern.